noaa-pifsc/PIFSC-DataValidationModule/docs/SPTT Upgrade/docs/SPTT DVM upgrade_gameplan.md

             -   Standalone DVM Upgrade Files:
                 -   [DVM_DDL_DML_upgrade_v0.2.sql](../../../SQL/upgrades/DVM_DDL_DML_upgrade_v0.2.sql) to [DVM_DDL_DML_upgrade_v1.4.sql](../../../SQL/upgrades/DVM_DDL_DML_upgrade_v1.4.sql) (in order to upgrade from standalone DVM version 0.1 to 1.4)
     -   Data Model Comparisons
-        -   The version 0.1 DVM data model in both sandbox schemas were compared using the Oracle SQL Developer Diff Tool to confirm the data models were identical (for DVM-specific objects only)
+        -   The version 0.1 DVM data model in both sandbox schemas were compared using the Oracle SQL Developer Diff Tool to confirm the data models were identical (for DVM-specific objects only except for the additional objects SPTT defined: DVM_ERRORS_EXCLUDE, DVM_ERRORS_HIST_V, DVM_ERRORS_HIST_V_OLD)
-        -   The version 1.4 DVM data model in both sandbox schemas were compared using the Oracle SQL Developer Diff Tool to confirm the data models were identical (for DVM-specific objects only)
+        -   The version 1.4 DVM data model in both sandbox schemas were compared using the Oracle SQL Developer Diff Tool to confirm the data models were identical (for DVM-specific objects only except for the additional objects SPTT defined: DVM_ISSUES_EXCLUDE, DVM_ERRORS_HIST_V, DVM_ERRORS_HIST_V_OLD)
     -   SPTT Responsibilities:
         -   Attempt to perform the upgrade-in-place process using a copy of the production data to ensure there are no runtime errors due to the data
         -   Update SPTT data model (views/tables) to reference the updated DVM data model